eProsima/Fast-DDS-docs/docs/fastdds/xtypes/type_serializing.rst

 Example: Convert received data into JSON format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following code demonstrates how to use the |XTypesUtils-json_serialize-api| function in FastDDS to serialize received data into a more manageable and understandable JSON format.
+The following code demonstrates how to use the |XTypesUtils-json_serialize-api| function in Fast DDS to serialize received data into a more manageable and understandable JSON format.
 Each time the subscriber receives new data, the corresponding |DynamicData-api| can be obtained from the
 |DynamicDataFactory-api| and serialized into a JSON string format.
-For more details on how to implement remote type discovery, see the :ref:`use-case-remote-type-discovery-and-matching`.
+Please refer to :ref:`use-case-remote-type-discovery-and-matching` section for more details on how to implement remote type discovery.

 .. literalinclude:: /../code/DDSCodeTester.cpp
     :language: c++